-I find Machine Learning methods fascinating and still underrepresented in engineering research.
+I find Machine Learning methods fascinating and still underrepresented in environmental science and engineering research.
 Most of my research is based on Remote Sensing products and GIS techniques.
 I am a coding enthusiast and have coded scientifically for over a decade, having used many different languages over these years.
 I also like to use and support the use of open-source software.
+Every example you see in my Remote Sensing and GIS blog is based on open-source technologies.

 PhD in Water Resources and Environmental Sanitation, 2018-2022